-A progression is a defined set of one or more Phases through which package revisions move in order to be delivered to end users.
-Each package revision contains one or more workitems (stories or defects) with associated changes (commits).
+A progression is a defined set of one or more Phases through which package revisions or features move in order to be delivered to end users.
+Each package revision or a feature contains one or more workitems (stories or defects) with associated changes (commits).

 Creating a Progression